aeternity/infrastructure/README.md

 ### List inventory

-Get a grouped list of ansible inventory.
-Seed nodes are marked with `*`
+Get a list of ansible inventory grouped by seed nodes and peers

 ```
 make list-inventory
 ```

 Inventory data is stored in local file `ansible/inventory-list.json`.
-To refresh it later you can `make dump-inventory`
+To refresh it you can `make clean-inventory list-inventory`

 ### Infrastructure setup